layamon History, Family Crest & Coats of Arms

 Another 25 words (2 lines of text) are included under the topic Early layamon Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the layamon family to Ireland
+Migration of the layamon family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first layamons to arrive on North American shores: Peter Lawman, who sailed to the West Indies in 1697; Stephen Lauman to Pennsylvania in 1733; and Martin Lauman to Pennsylvania in 1746.